-In addition to practicing privately I have spent over ten years counselling and supporting people, and supervising other counsellors, professionals and therapists within services such as; NHS Mental Health (IAPT), worked within Drug and Alcohol Recovery Services, developed Community Counselling Services for Adults, Children and Families, developed Bereavement Support Services, a Hospice Counselling Service and I currently work part-time for a specialist Older Adult Counselling and Psychology Service.
+As well as practising privately I have spent over ten years counselling and supporting individuals, and supervising other counsellors, professionals and therapists within services such as NHS Mental Health (IAPT), working within Drug and Alcohol Recovery Services.
+I have helped to develop Community Counselling Services for adults, children and families, and initiated and founded a Hospice Bereavement Counselling and Support Service.
+I also currently work part-time for an NHS specialist Older Adult Counselling and Psychology service.

-CFD (IAPT) Counsellor training, competence certificate Keele University 2012
+CFD Counsellor training, competence certificate Keele University: 2012

-Certificate in Ten Directions Ecotherapy approach, Tariki Trust France/UK 2011/12
+Certificate in Ten Directions Ecotherapy approach, Tariki Trust France/UK: 2011 & 2012

-BA Hons Degree in Applied Counselling Applications, Leeds Metropolitan University 2010
+BA (Hons) Applied Counselling Applications, Leeds Metropolitan University: 2010